Cost of Emergency Dental Services in Canada

 Dental implant costs in Canada typically range from $3,982-$6,820 per tooth implant, but this can vary.
 The final price depends on the number of implants required, materials used, additional procedures, and province.
 For a cost assessment that is specific to your needs, consult a dentist for a personalized estimate.

-On average, the cost of dental cleaning in Canada ranges from $139 to $430 and includes scaling, polishing, and optional fluoride treatment.
+On average, the cost of dermal filler in Canada ranges from $519 to $1,000 depending on location, material, and more.

 Discover the ins and outs of dental insurance and public benefits in Canada.
 We’ll guide you through the various coverage options, from private insurance plans to government programs, explaining how you can make the most of them to support your dental health.